lukas-jkl/dependable-classification/README.md

 ## Submitted files:

+- `config.yaml`: the wandb config file for setting the training parameters
 - `requirements.txt`: all used packages required to run our code
 - `train.py`: the main script to train the model
 - `nn_model.py` functions to create the model